 “Yes Ma’am,” said Bobby, not really paying attention.

-"You make me feel like an old woman, calling me that," said the woman, her voice chiding.
+“You make me feel like an old woman, calling me Ma’am like that,” said the woman, her voice chiding.

 “I’m sorry,” said Bobby.
 “It’s just manners.”

 “Well, I’d like it if you called me Martha instead.”

 He grinned.
 “Okay, Martha.
 I’ve never known a Martha before.”